suresh-pokharel/Brute-Force-Attack-Dictionary-Attack/README.md

 # Brute Force and Dictionary Attack
-This work is done as an assignment of the subject Information Security and Audit (ISA) in MSCSKE, IOE, Pulchowk Campus
+This work is done as an assignment of the subject Information Security and Audit (ISA)

 ### Task-1 Description:
 SecurityAttacks.py

 Assume that you have access to an web application to login with username and password.
 Assume that the api returns true on successfull login and false on failed login.